RPT-Fitch Affirms Prevoir Vie & Prevoir Risques Divers' IFS at 'A'; Outlook Stable

 Fitch's standard notching methodology, reflecting both the lack of any financial

-cash) in addition to its ownership of the two insurance operating companies.
+(including cash) in addition to its ownership of the two insurance operating

 protection insurance products.
 Prevoir Risques Divers (12% of GWP) distributes